alphanodes/additionals/docs/manual.rst

 The following plugin options are available to be edited by users with administration rights in the area **Content**:

-* Note for new tickets.
+* Note for new issues.
 Use this section if you want to place important issue notes above every new issue.
 Keep it short and use a link to a common wiki page with further information.

 .. note:: You can use wiki syntax for your text, but use it wisely.